 Dr. Lightner’s research space is best described as a regenerative medicine surgical lab.
 This all-encompassing lab is working on optimizing regenerative products like extracellular vesicles and engineered mesenchymal stem cells.
 The work in the lab can be applied to other disease states, allowing these products to cross disciplines.
 The goal is to bring multiple investigators together, and find novel regenerative therapies for the treatment of multiple diseases.

-Tags: Amy Lightner, Center for Regenerative Medicine, Crohn's disease, IBD, inflammatory bowel disease, medical research, minimally invasive surgery, People, regenerative medicine, stem cells, ulcerative colitis
+Tags: Amy Lightner, Center for Regenerative Medicine, Crohn's disease, IBD, inflammatory bowel disease, medical research, minimally invasive surgery, People, regenerative medicine, republished, stem cells, ulcerative colitis